9ary/gitprompt-rs/README.md

 ## Usage

 Just add `$(gitprompt-rs)` to your shell prompt.

-If you're using ZSH, add `setopt promptsubst` to your zshrc, set the `PROMPT` variable with single quotes `'`, and use `$(gitprompt-rs zsh)` in order to insert the appropriate escapes in the output, otherwise, it will miscalculate the length of your prompt and go crazy.
+Make sure you use single quotes `'` or escape the `$` to prevent early expansion.
+Zsh additionally requires `setopt promptsubst` to make this work.

+You most likely want to let your shell know that the color escape sequences are not actually visible so it will calculate the length correctly.
+Pass `bash` for Bash or `zsh` for Zsh.

 The prompt looks like this: `(master↑4↓7|+2~3-5x6•8)`.
 The information on display is as follows: